chicio/chicio.github.io/src/posts/2024-03-10-react-native-skia-svg-background-shape-text.md

 using React Native.
 However, lately, on the web, you can find some great developers (e.g. [William Candillon](https://www.youtube.com/@wcandillon)) on a mission to demonstrate that this belief is absolutely not true.
 Recently, I had the opportunity to work on a component that could spark this kind of discussion.
-Essentially, I had to create a text component with a custom-shaped background and coordinated animations within it.
+Essentially, I had to create a text component with a custom-shaped background and coordinated animations within it, similar to the one I created [here](/2022/10/03/swiftui-path-svg-scale/) in swift.
 Although I may not be as skilled as the developers I mentioned earlier, in this blog post I will demonstrate two possible ways to achieve the same result of a pure native component for this type of development.
 To do this, I will use two different frameworks: